 Substance Abuse and Addiction in the Marines

-Substance abuse and addiction know no boundaries and can affect people from all walks of life.
-Unfortunately, this includes military personnel and veterans.
+Substance misuse and addiction know no boundaries and can affect people from all walks of life.
+Unfortunately, this includes military personnel and Veterans.

-There is a growing concern in the United States Marine Corps (USMC) due to rising rates of abuse, co-occurring mental health disorders, and suicide.
-If you or a loved one is a Marine struggling with substance abuse, it’s important to understand some of the issues that lead Marines to abuse substances, as well as the first steps for finding recovery and sobriety.
+There is a growing concern in the United States Marine Corps (USMC) due to rising rates of substance misuse, co-occurring mental health disorders, and suicide.
+If you or a loved one is a Marine struggling with substance use disorder, it’s important to understand some of the issues that lead Marines to misuse substances, as well as the first steps for finding recovery and sobriety.

 Substance Misuse in the Marines

 Substance misuse in the Marines is a growing problem.
-Due to high levels of stress, high expectations for performance, and rates of co-occurring mental health disorders,1 Marines see higher rates of alcohol and drug use than other parts of the military.1 In particular, Marines struggle with high rates of binge drinking, drug abuse, PTSD, and suicide.2
+Due to high levels of stress, high expectations for performance, and rates of co-occurring mental health disorders, Marines see higher rates of alcohol and drug use than other parts of the military.1 In particular, Marines struggle with high rates of:2

 Marines see the highest rates of binge drinking in the military.
 Binge drinking is considered a public health concern, in which an individual consumes several drinks in a short period of time.

 Marine Corps alcohol use statistics show that Marines are the most likely group in the military to struggle with binge drinking.
 A survey showed that 42.6% of people in the Marine Corps participated in binge drinking in the past 30 days.2